Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Research in Dense Image Descriptors}

 Research in dense image descriptors is less common, likely due to computational costs.
-Indirectly, some models could be said to create dense descriptors (eg. stereo or optical flow networks mentioned later), but these models directly use the features as part of the model, so it comes down to a question of semantics.
+Indirectly, some models could be said to create dense descriptors (e.g. the stereo or optical flow networks mentioned later), but these models directly use the features as part of the model, so it comes down to a question of semantics.
 Models that are designed primarily as a means for feature description, e.g., ~\citet{liuExtremelyDensePoint2020}, train a CNN-based descriptor model in a novel way.
 They use SfM to generate ground truth for their dense descriptor.
 To find matches, the detected point searches for matches over the entire image.
-This takes \(\sim37\)ms to match a set of descriptors on a \(256 \times 320\) image.
+On a system with 4 NVIDIA Tesla M60 GPUs, this takes \(\sim37\)ms to match a set of descriptors on a \(256 \times 320\) image.
 Since this is a convolutional search method, we can expect the costs to scale by the amount of additional keypoints and the increase in image size.
 For a full-resolution image (\(1024 \times 1280\)), we can expect it to take anywhere from \(\sim 150\)ms if the CNN is the bottleneck (16x the data) to \(\sim 2400\)ms if the bottleneck is in the matching step (16x the matches and 16x the data).